Work with variables

 Screenshot of the Talk to Customer topic conversation flow when the Greeting topic is triggered first.

 Let's walk through the steps to set up a topic to receive values from other topics.
-We'll use our current example, but the same steps will work anytime a topic needs to get a value from an earlier topic.
+Our example scenario uses the predefined topic Greeting as the source topic, and a new topic Talk to Customer as the destination topic, but the same steps work for any topic that should use a value from an earlier topic when possible.

 Set up the destination topic